Govinda (actor): 1992–2001: Comedy star

 In 1996, Govinda reunited with director David Dhawan in the romantic comedy film Saajan Chale Sasural.
 After his first wife is presumed dead, Govinda in the role of Shyamsunder remarries.
 But when it is discovered that his first wife is alive, he has to juggle between his wives, keeping both his marriages a secret.
 Karisma Kapoor and Tabu feature in the roles of the two wives, while Kader Khan and Satish Kaushik play supporting roles.
 The film was declared a super hit and became the 2nd highest grossing Indian film of 1996.
 The songs "Tum To Dhokebaz Ho" & "Dil Jaan Jigar Tujh Pe Nisaar" became extremely popular.

 In 1997, Govinda starred in the comedy Hero No. 1, alongside Karisma Kapoor and an ensemble supporting cast of Paresh Rawal, Kader Khan, Satish Shah, among others.
 In the film, Govinda features as a wealthy business heir who hatches a plan to win the hearts of his girlfriend's family by working as a servant at their home.
 Upon its release, the film was another super hit for the actor and director David Dhawan, grossing ₹30.95 crore at the box office and was the seventh highest-grossing film of the year.
-The song “Sona Kitna Sona Hain” is still remembered today.
+The song "Sona Kitna Sona Hain" is still remembered today.
 Govinda then starred in romantic comedy Deewana Mastana (1997), co-starring Anil Kapoor and Juhi Chawla.
 The plot of the film involves a love triangle between the three lead actors, as Govinda's character Bunnu, a mental patient, and Kapoor's character Raja, a crook, try to outsmart each other to impress Chawla's character Neha, a psychiatrist.
-It was the second hit of the year for Govinda and Dhawan, and despite mixed reviews, Govinda's performance was praised, with Anupama Chopra of India Today writing “Govinda, as always, is an absolute treat.”
+It was the second hit of the year for Govinda and Dhawan, and despite mixed reviews, Govinda's performance was praised, with Anupama Chopra of India Today writing "Govinda, as always, is an absolute treat."

-In 1998, Govinda headlined Harmesh Malhotra-directed comedy Dulhe Raja (1998), featuring Govinda as Raja, a loudmouth small time restaurant owner in conflict with a wealthy restaurant owner K. K. Singhania.
-Later on in the story, Singhania's spoilt daughter decides to exact revenge on her father by marrying Raja as Singhania tries to separate them.
-Including the cast members Raveena Tandon, Kader Khan, Johnny Lever and Asrani, the film became one of the biggest hits of 1998.
-The film's soundtrack was also a major hit, with songs like “Suno Sasurjee Ab Zidd Chhodo” and “Akhiyon Se Goli Maare” becoming significantly popular.
+In 1998, Govinda headlined Harmesh Malhotra-directed comedy Dulhe Raja (1998), featuring Govinda, Raveena Tandon, Kader Khan, Johnny Lever and Asrani, the film became one of the biggest hits of 1998.
+This is the only hit movie of Govinda's in 90s which wasn't directed by David Dhawan.
+The film's soundtrack was also a major hit, with songs like "Suno Sasurjee Ab Zidd Chhodo" and "Akhiyon Se Goli Maare" becoming significantly popular.
 Ankhiyon Se Goli Maare later became the inspiration for the film a film of the same name by director Harmesh Maholtra, starring an almost identical cast.